Life Insurance Checkup

+Do you have group life insurance from your employer?
 If you’re employed, your beneficiaries will receive a generous pay-out if you’re covered under the employer’s ‘death in service’ benefit.
 The lump sum payment is usually one to four times your annual salary and will remain in effect as long as you’re employed.

 If you change jobs, you might need to get your own life insurance policy.
 Always check the terms of your old and new employment before you request a quote.